taijeronv/pmewargame/content/home/demo.md

  # CSS class.
  css_class = ""
 +++

-The PME Wargame is designed by a gamer who actually has used games for training.

 Born from years of frustration with the current choice of games.

-The PME Wargame was designed to be usful and relevant.
+The NextGen Wargame is designed to be exciting, interesting, and easy to play.